Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Related work

 \section{Related work}

 Decluttering or picking multiple objects from a table is a common robotics problem \cite{mahler2017binpicking} which has mainly been addressed with single object grasps \cite{Morrison-IJRR-2020, Lou-ICRA-2021}.
-In the following subsections we discuss prior work on multi-object grasping, frictional single object grasping, and robust grasp synthesis.
+In this section, we discuss prior work on multi-object grasping, frictional single object grasping, and robust grasp synthesis.